27/1A, 2nd Floor, Jail Rd, Tilak Nagar, New Delhi-110018

 The only eligibility requirement for the IELTS exam is that you must be at least 16 years old.
 There are no other restrictions on age, nationality, or educational background.

-However, it is important to note that some universities and other organizations may have English language requirements, which may be higher than the IELTS requirements.
+However, it is important to note that some universities and other organizations may have English language requirements, which may be varies.
 For example, some universities may require a minimum IELTS score of 7.0 for admission to certain programs.

-You can also check our IELTS Eligibility page also.
+You can also check our IELTS Eligibility page as well.

 How is the Marking Done in different Sections of IELTS?